DavidHe1127/Mr.He_HandBook/Cloud,Tooling/cloudformation.md

 ### Troubleshooting Tips

-- Error out when deploying lambda through serverless framework `[CREATE_FAILED [AWS::Lambda::Function - YourlambddLambdaFunction]`
+Q: Error out when deploying lambda through serverless framework `[CREATE_FAILED [AWS::Lambda::Function - YourlambddLambdaFunction]`

-Go to cf console and search for failed events of your cf. Events will review errors in detail.
+A: Go to cf console and search for failed events of your cf. Events will review errors in detail.